Fiber Convex Bodies: Curved convex bodies

 \section{Curved convex bodies}

 In this section we are interested in the case where the boundary of the convex body $K$ is highly regular.
-We derive a formula to compute support function of the fiber body directly in terms of the support function of $K$, without having to compute those of the fibers. \begin{definition} We say that a convex body $K$ is \emph{curved} if its support function $h_K$ is $C^2$ and the gradient $\nabla h_K$ restricted to the sphere is a $C^1$ diffeomorphism. \end{definition}
+We prove Theorem~\ref{thm:supofsmooth} which is a formula to compute support function of the fiber body directly in terms of the support function of $K$, without having to compute those of the fibers. \begin{definition} We say that a convex body $K$ is \emph{curved} if the following two conditions are satisfied: the support function $h_K$ is $C^2$ and the gradient $\nabla h_K$ restricted to the sphere is a $C^1$ diffeomorphism with the boundary of $K$. \end{definition}

 In that case $K$ is full--dimensional and its boundary is a $C^2$ hypersurface.
 Moreover we have the following. \begin{lemma} Let $K\subset \R^{n+m}$ be a curved convex body and let $v\in S^{n+m-1}$.
 Then the differential $\dd_v\nabla h_K$ is a symmetric positive definite automorphism of $v^\perp$. \begin{proof} This is proved in~\cite[p.$116$]{bible}, where curved convex bodies are said to be ``of class $C^2_+$'' and $\dd_v\nabla h_K$ is denoted by $\overline{W}_v$. \end{proof} \end{lemma}